GAN decoder on a quantum toric code for noise-robust quantum teleportation: Methods

 \subsection{Error correction}

-Assume Pauli errors $E_p = {X_c}{Z_{{c^*}}}$ follow a probability distribution $p = \left\{ {{p_{c,{c^*}}}} \right\}$.
-The first step in error correction is to measure the stabilizers of the surface code and obtain the syndrome. $Z_v$ and $X_f$ are used to detect the X error and Z error of the qubits, respectively.
+Assume $E_p = {X_c}{Z_{{c^*}}}$ represents a Pauli error, where $c$ denotes a chain (subset) of edges on the primal lattice indicating bit-flip errors, and $c^*$ denotes a chain of edges on the dual lattice indicating phase-flip errors. $X_c$ is the product of Pauli-X operators acting on the edges in $c$, and $Z_{c^*}$ is the product of Pauli-Z operators acting on the edges in $c^*$.
+The joint probability distribution is given by $p = \left\{ {{p_{c,{c^*}}}} \right\}$.
+The first step in error correction is to measure the stabilizers of the toric code and obtain the syndrome. $Z_v$ and $X_f$ are used to detect the X error and Z error of the qubits, respectively.
 If errors occur, the eigenvalues of corresponding stabilizers change from $+1$ to $-1$, which means a pair of $-1$ defects are generated on the vertices of the lattice.
 There are ${d^2} - 1$ independent operators on a $d \times d$ lattice , thus a single $-1$ eigenvalue with all other $+1$ is impossible.
 The probability to obtain a given syndrome is

 The syndrome is degenerate.
 For error correction, we need to select a set of correction qubits to eliminate the defects in the syndrome in pairs.
-If the correction qubits and error qubits form a trivial loop, the logical state of the surface code will return to its original state.
+If the correction qubits and error qubits form a trivial loop, the logical state of the toric code will return to its original state.
 However, if they form a nontrivial loop around the lattice, the error correction will fail.
-Although the nontrivial loop eliminates defects, it alters the original state of the surface code.
-An optimal decoder selects the chain with the minimum amount of correction qubits.
-The success probability of this optimal strategy is
+Although the nontrivial loop eliminates defects, it alters the original state of the toric code.
+The MWPM decoder selects the chain with the minimum amount of correction qubits.
+The success probability of this strategy is

 In the limit of large lattices, if the noise is below a critical threshold, ${P_{succ}} \to 1$.
 For the incoherent noise model with $d \to \infty $, by mapping to the random bond Ising moldel, there is a critical threshold ${P_c} \approx 0.11$.
 This strategy certainly forms trivial loops when below this critical threshold.
-Figure \ref{f4} shows the error correction of a quantum surface code.
-In the figure, we intuitively illustrate the relationship between surface code qubits and stabilizers, and give examples of successful and failed error corrections for a defect caused by a string of error qubits.
+Figure \ref{f4} shows the error correction of a quantum toric code.
+In the figure, we intuitively illustrate the relationship between toric code qubits and stabilizers, and give examples of successful and failed error corrections for a defect caused by a string of error qubits.